sof202/ATACPeakCompare/docs/peak_comparing.md

 the window size will be between a quarter and half of the fragment length for each dataset.
 It should be noted that a smaller window size will result in the variance calculated being more localised.
-However, this comes with the caveat that less variance can be observed (consider the case when windowsize is 0).
+However, this comes with the caveat that less variance can be observed (consider the case when window size is 0).
 A careful balance should be chosen here.

 ### Unmerged

 You may wish to discount peak regions in the reference dataset that are a result of the merging process entirely when calculating the metric.
-To do this you can specify `UNMERGED=1` in the config file (or use `--unmerged` if using the python script).
+To do this you can specify `UNMERGED=1` in the configuration file (or use `--unmerged` if using the python script).
 This will mean that the metric will only look at the ratio of psuedopeaks (in the comparison dataset) with the unmerged peaks (in the reference dataset).
 All peaks that are a result of merging will be ignored.